-I also highly recommend you to visit Handbook of Nature Study and sign up for their Outdoor Hour Challenge Newsletter.
+I highly recommend you to visit Handbook of Nature Study and sign up for their Outdoor Hour Challenge Newsletter.
 It’s free and jam-packed with information.

-We also use NotebookingPages.com for Nature Studies.
+We love using NotebookingPages.com for Nature Studies.

 Art appreciation was another important aspect of Ms. Mason’s program.
 Her recommendation was to work with one artist at a time for a few days and allow the student to look at the painting then take it away and have them narrate back from memory what they saw.
 Then continue this process for several days with the same painting and watch how the student’s understanding expands as they continue to look at it and discuss it.

 The singing of hymns at home and of the hymns and canticles in church should be a special delight. —Charlotte Mason